mrLochness350/dataparser_core/README.md

 **This crate is not 100% finished, and you _may_ encounter bugs that I missed!**

-`dataparser_core` is a flexible and efficient binary parsing and serialization library for Rust.
-It provides the core infrastructure for working with binary data in a structured, ergonomic, and low-level way.
+A flexible and efficient binary parsing and serialization library for Rust.

-This crate is intended to serve as the foundation for parsers, encoders, and binary protocol implementations, and is designed to be extensible, testable, and compatible with both synchronous and asynchronous I/O.
+This crate is intended to serve as the foundation for parsers, encoders, and binary protocol implementations, and is designed to be extensible, testable, and compatible with both synchronous and asynchronous I/O. Inspired by [nom](https://crates.io/crates/nom) <3

 ---